Articles

 It is claimed that a more precise prediction does not necessarily result in a higher profit.
 In other words, a trader’s overall loss due to incorrect actions may be greater than the gain due to correct ones [11].

 Nevertheless, the predicted price or trends of supervised learning method cannot be directly mapped to the trading action.
-Therefore, after predict the price, prior knowledge of financial field is required to choose trading actions and The accuracy of predict will affect the decision-making process, which is based on the predict result, and resulting in the second error propagation [9].
+Therefore, after predicting the price, prior knowledge of the financial field is required to choose trading actions, and the accuracy of prediction will affect the decision-making process, resulting in second error propagation [9].

-In addition, prediction-based supervised method does not take into account environmental factors such as transaction cost (TC) and cannot solve the temporal credit assignment problem, resulting in its poor performance in algorithmic trading that has the characteristic of delayed return [9].
+In addition, prediction-based supervised methods do not take into account environmental factors such as transaction cost (TC) and cannot solve the temporal credit assignment problem, resulting in poor performance in algorithmic trading with delayed returns [9].

-Supervised agents are trained using handcrafted labels, which require for their creation an arbitrary profit margin compared to commission and other costs.
-However, the actual profit is not always directly related to the aforementioned handcrafted labels, since various other parameters, such as the volatility of the market and the confidence of the agent can affect the resulting profit or loss [4].
+Supervised agents are trained using handcrafted labels, which require an arbitrary profit margin compared to commission and other costs.
+However, the actual profit is not always directly related to the handcrafted labels, since other parameters such as market volatility and agent confidence can affect profit or loss [4].

-Financial data are noisy, and it may be the reason why using supervised learning methods have not been very successful in the past [12].
+Financial data are noisy, and this may be why supervised learning methods have not been very successful in the past [12].

-the supervised ML methods have shown a potential ability to predict financial markets such as the foreign exchange (Forex) market, their prediction accuracy might not be enough to make them applicable for algorithmic trading in real markets due to the noisy, volatile, and uncertain nature of financial time series [3].
+Although supervised ML methods have shown potential in predicting markets such as Forex, their prediction accuracy might not be sufficient for real-world algorithmic trading due to the noisy, volatile, and uncertain nature of financial time series [3].

-Noise-free labels unfortunately can be difficult to construct since the extreme and unpredictable nature of financial markets does not allow for calculating a single “hard” threshold to determine whether a price movement is significant or not [6].
+Noise-free labels are difficult to construct since the extreme and unpredictable nature of financial markets does not allow a single hard threshold to determine whether a price movement is significant [6].

 ML algorithms such as deep reinforcement learning (DRL) can autonomously make optimal decisions in complex environments [3].

-The need for supervised labels can be alleviated by the use of reinforcement learning (RL).
-In RL there is no need for supervised labels since RL can consider the magnitude of the rewards instead of solely considering the direction of each price movement.
-In RL, an agent is allowed to interact with the environment and receives rewards or punishments.
-In the financial trading setting, the agent decides what trading action to take and is rewarded or punished according to its trading performance [6].
+The need for supervised labels can be alleviated by RL.
+In RL, an agent interacts with the environment and receives rewards or punishments.
+In financial trading, the agent decides on trading actions and is rewarded or penalized based on performance [6].

-In this way, DRL agents are able to directly optimize the metrics related to the task at hand, i.e., the obtained profit, in simulated trading environments [4].
+In this way, DRL agents directly optimize task-related metrics, such as profit, in simulated trading environments [4].

-In financial trading utilizing direct price forecasts or handcrafted labels by experts to train supervised models is argued to be suboptimal while RL is more likely to yield better results by directly optimizing the performance [4].
+Using direct price forecasts or handcrafted labels for supervised learning is considered suboptimal for trading, while RL is more likely to yield better results by directly optimizing performance [4].

-optimizing deep RL agents is notoriously difficult and unstable, especially in noisy financial environments, significantly hindering the performance of trading agents [4].
+Optimizing deep RL agents is notoriously difficult and unstable, especially in noisy financial environments, which can hinder trading performance [4].

-RL agents perform better than the benchmark strategies, which demonstrates the potential advantage of the RL-based trading strategies over the rule-based ones [3].
+RL agents often outperform benchmark strategies, demonstrating the potential advantage of RL-based trading over rule-based approaches [3].

 References